Limited liability company

-A limited liability company (LLC for short) is the United States-specific form of a private limited company.
+A limited liability company (LLC) is the United States-specific form of a private limited company.
 It is a business structure that can combine the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
-An LLC is not a corporation under state law; it is a legal form of a company that provides limited liability to its owners in many jurisdictions.
+An LLC is not a corporation under the laws of every state; it is a legal form of a company that provides limited liability to its owners in many jurisdictions.
 LLCs are well known for the flexibility that they provide to business owners; depending on the situation, an LLC may elect to use corporate tax rules instead of being treated as a partnership, and, under certain circumstances, LLCs may be organized as not-for-profit.
 In certain U.S. states (for example, Texas), businesses that provide professional services requiring a state professional license, such as legal or medical services, may not be allowed to form an LLC but may be required to form a similar entity called a professional limited liability company (PLLC).

 An LLC is a hybrid legal entity having certain characteristics of both a corporation and a partnership or sole proprietorship (depending on how many owners there are).
-An LLC is a type of unincorporated association distinct from a corporation.
+An LLC is a type of unincorporated association, distinct from a corporation.
 The primary characteristic an LLC shares with a corporation is limited liability, and the primary characteristic it shares with a partnership is the availability of pass-through income taxation.
 As a business entity, an LLC is often more flexible than a corporation and may be well-suited for companies with a single owner.